USS Isla de Cuba: Spanish Navy

 Isla de Cuba was laid down on 25 February 1886 by Sir W.G.
 Armstrong Mitchell & Company at their yard in Newcastle upon Tyne, United Kingdom.
 The ship was launched on 11 December 1886, and completed on 22 September 1887.
 Upon completion, Isla de Cuba joined the Metropolitan Fleet in Spain.
-She participated in the Rif War of 1893–1894, bombarding the reef between Melilla ad Chafarinos.
+She participated in the Rif War of 1893–1894, bombarding the reef between Melilla and Chafarinos.
 When an insurrection broke out in the Philippines, Isla de Cuba was sent there in 1897 to join the squadron of Rear Admiral Patricio Montojo de Pasaron.

 She was still part of Montojo's squadron when the Spanish–American War began in April 1898.
 She was anchored with the squadron in Cañacao Bay under the lee of the Cavite Peninsula east of Sangley Point, Luzon, 8 mi southwest of Manila, when, early on the morning of 1 May 1898, the United States Navy's Asiatic Squadron under Commodore George Dewey, found Montojo's anchorage and attacked.
 The resulting Battle of Manila Bay was the first major engagement of the Spanish–American War.

 The American squadron made a series of firing passes, wreaking great havoc on the Spanish ships.
 At first, Dewey's ships concentrated their fire on Montojo's flagship, unprotected cruiser Reina Cristina, and on unprotected cruiser Castilla, and Isla de Cuba suffered little damage.
 When Reina Cristina was disabled, Isla de Cuba and her sister ship, Isla de Luzón, came alongside the sinking Reina Cristina to assist her under heavy American gunfire.
 Admiral Montojo shifted his flag to Isla de Cuba.
 When Montojo's squadron had been battered into submission, Isla de Cuba was scuttled in shallow water to avoid capture.
 Her upper works remained above the water, and a team from gunboat USS Petrel went aboard and set Isla de Cuba on fire.

 After the United States occupied the Philippines, the United States Navy seized, salvaged, and repaired Isla de Cuba.
 The U.S. Navy took possession of her, refloated her, and repaired her damage.
 The Spanish 4.7 in guns were removed and replaced with 4 in guns.